lobotomizedDev/bain-fork/README.md

 },
 ```

-* Continue from "How to use?"
+* Build and copy to bin just like in 'How to use?'